Chapter 13 Bankruptcy Filing Procedures

 Filing for Chapter 13 bankruptcy may be your best option for getting rid of your unsecured debts.
 However, the issue remains: the complicated process may cause you additional stress.
 That being said, you will need the services of an experienced bankruptcy attorney.
 You will definitely save more time and money if you have your legal counsel.

 Michael D. O’Brien & Associates, P.C. is more than willing to assist if you or someone you know is seeking help on eliminating debts.
 With our extensive years of experience, proven competence, and reputation, we guarantee to give you an outstanding legal service.
 Other than bankruptcy, we also offer debt alternatives and estate planning.
-If you are interested in any of our services, we offer free initial consultations on most matters.
+If you are interested in any of our services, we offer free initial case evaluations on most matters.